wp-plugins/admin-menu-post-list/readme.txt

 * Go to *Settings->Post List* and select post types to enable

 A post list will be added to the bottom of each corresponding post type's menu.
 You can see it by hovering over the menu item, or when the item is open.
 The current post is shown in **bold**, draft/pending posts are in *italics*, and child pages are listed under the parent.

+There is an option to limit the number of items to show for each post type, for example, the five most recent posts.

 == Feature plan ==
 <br>